Leading Butterfly Valve Manufacturers

 Butterfly Valve Construction

-The body is installed between two pipe flanges.
-Of all the different valve body designs, the most common are lug and wafer.
+The valve body is mounted between two pipe flanges, with the most common designs being lug and wafer types.

 Types of Butterfly Valves

-There are several types and series of butterfly valves, each with a unique purpose.
+Butterfly valves come in various types and series, each designed for a specific purpose.
 These include high performance butterfly valves, pneumatic butterfly valves, butterfly valves with multiple shut-off points, triple offset butterfly valves, flanged butterfly valves, wafer style butterfly valves, lug butterfly valves, traditional butterfly valves, electric butterfly valves, AWWA certified butterfly valves, plastic butterfly valves, stainless steel butterfly valves, and aluminum butterfly valves.

-Pneumatic butterfly valves, on the other hand, are optimal for pressurized air systems that operate at a much lower pressure.
+Pneumatic Butterfly Valves are ideal for pressurized air systems that operate at lower pressures.

 Triple Offset Butterfly Valves